+While I’m all about seasonal crafts, sometimes it’s easier to find things ready made and our Halloween Pinterest Board is full of a mix of both to help you choose what works best of you.
+I’ve got a few ideas still brewing to get down before the big night finally arrives.
 Decorating for holidays is tricky because it doesn’t always apply to the “when something comes in, something else must go out” rule for uncluttered living.
-I can’t imagine removing something from our current mix.
-That’s why decor storage is so important, making sure you have the right containers for the job and enjoying every bit of the task.
+When you chose holiday decor you are working with a “look” for a period of time.
+That’s why the storage is so important, making sure you have the right containers for the items at hand.
 And yes, for the most part its an all plastic solution ~ think affordable, durable and easy to stack.
 Here are a few of my best tips for how you can organize your Halloween decor and more:

 Color code your storage.

 Now is a great time to buy Halloween colored storage bins as you can find them with increasing discounts this week and shortly after the holiday.
 Apply this same color coding concept to all your holidays by simply picking a color family and applying to every thing you do ~ Halloween = orange + black + purple.
 That signifies for you in your storage where your boxes for that holiday will be and makes for a happy attic and husband who may have to drag them down for you all to enjoy.

 Halloween, like most holidays, happens all over the house, inside and out and the kids are involved so you want storage bins that everyone can manage.
 Think about the size of the bin and the amount of cargo it may carry and always keep in mind your children are much happier helping when they feel that they can do so on their own.